bklvsky/file_system_analyzer/README.md

   Contains utility functions used throughout the project.

 ### Testing
-Testing is done with pytest framework with 97% of coverage/
+Testing is done with pytest framework with 97% of coverage.
+Test files can be found in the `test/` directory.